-- the company will comply with the conditions attached to them; and - the grants will be received.
+- the company will comply with the conditions attached to them; and

+- the grants will be received.

-Government grants are recognised as other income in profit or loss over the periods in which expenses are recognised.
+Government grants are recognised as other income in surplus or deficit over the periods in which expenses are recognised.

-A government grant that becomes receivable as compensation for expenses already incurred is recognised as other income in profit or loss in the period in which it becomes receivable.
+A government grant that becomes receivable as compensation for expenses already incurred is recognised as other income in surplus or deficit in the period in which it becomes receivable .

 Repayment of a grant related to income is applied first against any deferred income balance recognised on the receipt of the grant.
-Any excess thereon is immediately recognised as an expense in profit or loss.
+Any excess thereon is immediately recognised as an expense in surplus or deficit.